 Register an address where you carry out your business.

 Step 3: Reserve Your Business Name

-Decide on your business name, then check if there are similar business names or trade marks, and if it's available as a social media username.
+Decide on your business name, then check if there are similar business names, and if it's available as a domain name or social media username.

 Step 4: Register Your Business

 Learn more about what you need to register your business, depending on the business structure you've chosen at Step 1.